Mini-Batch Robustness Verification of Deep Neural Networks: Evaluation

 In this section, we show the effectiveness of \tool's components.

-\paragraph{MAB effectiveness} We study the importance of learning the mini-batch size using a multi-agent bandit (MAB).
+\paragraph{MAB effectiveness} We study the importance of learning the mini-batch size using a multi-armed bandit (MAB).
 We consider a variant that randomly selects the mini-batch sizes.
 We set $\texttt{MAX\_BATCH\_SIZE}=16$ to make the learning more challenging for our MAB agent.
-We run both approaches on the MNIST classifiers, where the input set is the 980 test set inputs of class 0. \Cref{tab:mab_random} shows the analysis time and the speedup of \tool.
+We run both approaches on the MNIST classifiers, where the input set is 980 test inputs of class 0. \Cref{tab:mab_random} shows the analysis time and the speedup of \tool.
 Results show that our MAB accelerates \tool's verification time by 4.5x for ConvMed, by 1.5x for ConvSmall and by 1.6x for 5$\times$100.

 \paragraph{Split layer} We next show the effectiveness of \tool in learning the split layer $N_\ell$ (\Cref{algo::split_learning}).
-We compare to variants that fix $\ell$.
+We compare to a variant that fixes $\ell$.
 We evaluate on MNIST 5$\times$100 and 6$\times$100 and three input sets, each containing 50 images of the same class (0, 1 or 2). \Cref{tab:split_learning} shows the verification time in hours and the layer that \tool chose.
 The results show the importance of selecting a good $\ell$ and that the optimal $\ell$ varies between the networks and input sets.
 The results also show that \tool selects the optimal split layer for most networks and classes with a overhead of 7.2 minutes, on average.
 Even when a sub-optimal $\ell$ is selected, the overhead does not exceed 40.2 minutes.

 \paragraph{Similarity metrics} We next show the effectiveness of the activation pattern similarity.
 We compare \tool to variants that replace the activation pattern similarity with SSIM~\cite{SSIM} and LPIPS~\cite{LPIPS} (using AlexNet activations).
-We evaluate on CIFAR-10 ConvMed with an input set containing 100 images of different classes and $\epsilon=0.001$. \Cref{tab::similarity} shows the analysis time.
+We evaluate on CIFAR-10 ConvMed with an input set containing 100 inputs of the same class, for different classes, and $\epsilon=0.001$. \Cref{tab::similarity} shows the analysis time.
 It shows that the activation pattern similarity is better by 1.13x, on average.